Emmanuel-Bolanos/react-life-cycle/README.md

 ### ERROR Handling

 A error was introduced to test the error handling cycle.
 In LetterWars.jsx, if the user score is less than 0, an error will be thrown.
-This component is wrapped by an ErrorBoundary component whose function is to handle the error with COMPONENTDIDCATCH and display the error message without affecting other sections of the page.
+This component is wrapped by an ErrorBoundary component whose function is to handle the error with COMPONENTDIDCATCH and display the error message without affecting other sections of the page (:fire: the solution of the error is to comment the line 54 and uncomment the line 53 the error was introduce as an example for error handling :fire:).

 ## Instructions